Andouille Pasta

 Cream being added to the pasta.

 7. Cook a minute or two longer until the sauce is thickened.
-Sprinkle with chopped parsley if desired.
+Sprinkle with fresh parsley if desired.
 You’re ready to eat!

 Spoonful of Cajun Sausage Pasta.

-Store any leftovers of this Cajun pasta with sausages recipe in an airtight container and refrigerate for up to 4 days.
+Store any leftovers of this Andouille pasta in an airtight container and refrigerate for up to 4 days.

 To reheat, use the microwave, or place the leftovers in a pot on the stove and heat until hot all the way through.